TOP 10 MICHIGAN

 4. They give disability to drug addicts and alcoholics.

 Although Social Security once recognized addictive disorders as disabling conditions, that was well over a decade ago.
 Now, illegal drug or alcohol abuse severely reduces your chances of winning a disability case.
 Of course, there are claimants who are abusing drugs or alcohol, but their benefits will likely be terminated when their case is reviewed.
-For more information on the impact of addictions, click on the FAQ tab at the bottom of the page and read about substance addiction.
+For more information on the impact of addictions, click on the FAQ tab at the top of the page and read about substance addiction.

 5. They give it to immigrants.

 A claimant must meet the Social Security Administration’s strict citizenship/residency requirements in order to receive benefits.

 6. You have to be “near death” before they give you disability.